nielsing/nielsing.github.io/content/posts/that-time-my-ctf-challenge-got-a-cve.md

 We went from discovering an unpatched vulnerability during a CTF, transforming it into a CTF challenge, and then witnessing the vulnerability become public during the CTF competition.
-The coincidence of a vulnerability that had been overlooked for almost three years getting patched and disclosed while I hosted a CTF challenge based on it is interesting.
+The coincidence of a vulnerability that had been overlooked for almost three years getting patched and disclosed while I hosted a CTF challenge based on it is interesting but something I hope will not happen again.

 ## Timeline
 * [2020-11-30 - bwolff reports the vulnerability on behalf of Dylan Katz](https://github.com/Leonidas-from-XIV/node-xml2js/issues/593).